AppsFlyerKnowledge/devhub/docs/guides/deep_linking/dl_work_flow.md

 **Recommended**: Apps with only the GCD API implemented should implement [UDL](#implement-unified-deep-linking-udl) and [extended deferred deep linking](#optional-implement-extended-deferred-deep-linking).

 ### User invites
-Allow users to refer others to the app using OneLink links by [creating user invites](https://dev.appsflyer.com/hc/docs/user-invite-attribution).
+Allow users to refer others to the app using OneLink links by [creating user invites](dl_user_invite)